pmukhedk/Simplified-Model-Distillation/README.md

 6. You may notice that the distilled model is more accurate in predicting the sentiment.

 ## Testing Summarization Pre and Post Distillation
-7. Run the summarization test with base model (t5-small).
+7. Run the summarization test with base model (T5 Small).
 Sometimes you may get an unauthorized error even for public model in huggingface, if you face this error login to huggingface using huggingface-cli login command.
 ```bash
 python summary_base_model_test.py
 ```